jeff8971/lab-analyzing-assembly/README.md

 #### Discussion
 * What were some challenges?
 * What do the cycles tell you about the difficulty of the process for the computer?
-* Why does this matter?
+* Why does this/knowing assembly matter?
   * This right here is the hard one.
 It can be difficult to see the forest through the trees, so discuss some reasons that come to mind and share them with the class at the end.
 * If you have time, use the Godbolt tool (linked below) to try equivalent programs in various languages.
   * How does python and c differ, even if it the code is "equivalent"?